syncfusion-content/wpf-docs/wpf/SfRichTextBoxAdv/Commands.md

 <p>NavigateHyperlinkCommand</p>
 </td>
 <td>
-<p>Represents the command that any hyperlink at the current position be navigated.</p>
+<p>Represents the command that any hyperlink at the selection be navigated.</p>
 </td>
 <td>
 <p>NA</p>